melissavoegeli/threading-in-clojure/README.md

 > **Parallelism:** Executing two jobs at the same time.
 An example of a parallelized program is creating two different threads that execute on two separate cores at the same time.

+> Notes:
+> Job the right word? elaborate on currency program property paralleized property of running it (Millie)

 #### When Should You Write a Multithreaded Program?

 Learning how to write multithreaded programs is tricky.
 In the JRuby community there are four rules you need to follow before writing them: